netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ## Dashboards

-All monitoring solutions provide fully automated dashboards for **single-node monitoring**.
-So, for exploring the most common metrics for a single-node at a time, they present dashboards without any additional actions from users.
+All monitoring solutions provide automated dashboards for **single-node monitoring**, although to a varying degree each.

 For **multi-node, infrastructure level dashboards**, all monitoring solutions except Netdata, require from users to manually configure the dashboards they need.
 Netdata on the other hand, allows users to segment the infrastructure into rooms, and each of the rooms gets **fully automated multi-node dashboards** for the nodes in it.
 Even if rooms are not required, Netdata provides multi-node dashboards for all nodes registered.